sciZer0/7/v/README.md

 <br>

-First of all, there is **$83 trillion** in the total supply.

-The U blockchain is a next-gen, layer-1, DAO-style blockchain.
+The U blockchain is a revolutionary, layer-1, DAO-style blockchain.

 From day one, the blockchain is simultaneously: